wuladf/Span-Representation-based-Biomedical-Image-Understanding/README.md

 2. classify the entity roles(assayed, intervention, reporter, etc.).
 For what is entity role and the detailed meaning of each entity role, you can read the supplementary material(4 pages).

 ### Methods
-For both tasks, we implement SpanPubMedBERT， which is a combination of SpanBERT and PubMedBERT.
-We first recognize the entities in figure caption and then classify the recognized entity roles, that is, pipelineing.
+For both tasks, we implement span representation based PubMedBERT.
+We first recognize the entities in figure caption and then classify the recognized entity roles.

-We also implement a multitask-SpanPubMedBERT(MtSpanPubMedBERT) model, to alleviate the error accumulation in ner task.

 ### Results
 Purely pipeline: